CrossFit. P90X. HIIT. Turbulence. Insanity. Tabata. Gibala. Multi-Modal. MMA-style training…

 Note the emphasis on periods in that last sentence.
 Too many people focus exclusively on high-intensity training and worse, don’t approach this critical component of their programming with the same rigor and “trim the fat” mindset that goes into the rest of their preparation.
 We’d argue that for every minute spent researching gear, optics, ballistics or archery equipment the mountain hunter should be spending at least two minutes researching and critically analyzing their physical training regimen.
 Simply throwing together a bunch of “functional” lifts with a healthy dose of conditioning focused movements mixed in does not create a field worthy circuit.
 In reality, there are simple but sophisticated ways to design a mountain ready circuit and, perhaps more importantly, better times of year to focus on this style of training.

 For most of you, the next 3 – 4 months will (and should) represent your “off-season” and this is the perfect time of year to change things up.
-If you’ve been following a strength and endurance focused program over the past few months now is the time to implement some high-intensity circuits.
-If you’ve been up to your eyeballs in circuit training however, think about changing things up to work on low rep, strength based work…but we digress.
+If you’ve been following a strength and endurance-focused program over the past few months now is the time to implement some high-intensity circuits.
+If you’ve been up to your eyeballs in circuit training, however, think about changing things up to focus on low rep, strength-based work…but we digress.
 You get the point.

 With next season’s hunts month away and most people’s bodies still recovering from the past season and time away from home, family and friends we more than appreciate the fact that motivation might be a little hard to come by in the early part of the year.
 This is the best time to include some quick, effective workouts into your routine.
 Get in, work smart, work hard and get out.
 In that order.
 So what do we mean by work smart?